 Parking Fees (Optional) - Students wishing to park on campus must purchase a semester parking sticker.
 Parking permits are purchased on a semester basis.
 The parking permit for both full-time and part-time students is $25.00 per semester .
 Motorcycle and Moped parking is free in designated areas.
 CSU, Fresno students are charged a $25.00 parking fee per semester.
 Students are charged a $15.00 fee for a summer parking permit.

 If you pay for a daily permit and the machine fails to issue one, you may obtain a permit from another lot or from the Campus Police Office.
 Notify the Campus Police Department immediately of the location of the machine that is malfunctioning.

 Students wishing to utilize handicapped parking on campus must purchase a campus parking permit AND obtain a free handicapped parking permit from the Access and Ability Center or display a DMV issued place-card.

 - No parking permit is required in Lot 5

 - No parking permit is required in Lot 6, student parking after 2:00 p.m.

 - Purchase of a parking permit does not guarantee a space will be available

 - The College District is not responsible for losses due to theft or damage

 Parking Fee Refunds - Parking refunds will be available to students withdrawing from school through the end of the second week of instruction.
-PARKING REFUNDS MUST BE REQUESTED AT THE CASHIER OFFICE.
+PARKING REFUNDS MUST BE REQUESTED AT THE DISTRICT POLICE.

 - Lost semester permits may be replaced at the same cost as the original purchase price.
 Stolen permits may be replaced only after the permit is reported stolen to Campus Police